FAQs

 - 12

 Do use it away from sexual activity (it is a moisturizer, not a lubricant!)
-This is not because there is any risk in using it adjacent to sexual activity; it's because I want the moisturizer to be absorbed by your skin cells, instead of being rubbed off during sexual activity.
+This is not because there is any risk in using it adjacent to sexual activity; it's because we want the moisturizer to be absorbed by your skin cells, instead of being rubbed off during sexual activity.

 You can apply and get dressed.
 There is no need to lay down or wait after application.